 |Distance||888 miles (1433 km)|

-Trains from London to Rome cover the 888 miles (1433 km) long trip with our travel partners like.
-There are direct train services available.
+Trains from London to Rome cover the 888 miles (1433 km) long journey taking on average 24 h 34 min with our travel partners like.
+Normally, there is 1 train operating per day, including direct services available.
 Travellers depart most frequently from London Victoria and arrive in Roma Termini.

 Trains from London to Rome depart daily from London.
 There are no direct services.
 Depending on departure times, passengers must change trains between two and five times during the 891 mile journey.
 The entire journey takes between 16.5 and 21 hours to complete.
 The first service of the day leaves London at 5:40 a.m.
 The last service leaves at 7:34 p.m.
 Eurostar serves the first part of the route.
 French TGV services run on the subsequent sections.